oberocks/obebs4/README.md

 You'll want to use the wheel to integrate any current branding into the OBE:BS4 system.
 Then by using the Design System's built-in settings tool (Example: [OBE:BS4 Settings Page](https://library.mattmct.com/settings.html)), you can specify your settings, grab the generated JSON, replace your existing settings file with your new JSON data, and finally re-generate your library site (HTML, CSS, & JS files) according to your settings... in literally seconds!

-Your team now has a complete reference for web site/app design options, and each option is "on-brand" visually as well as ready for production use.
-This magic all starts with the color wheel!
+Your team now has a complete reference for web site/app design options, and each option is "on-brand" visually as well as ready for production use!
+Very cool!

 #### List of Color Wheel Colors